o3de/o3de.org/content/docs/user-guide/scripting/script-events/best-practices.md

 ---
-description: ' Learn best practices for using script events in Open 3D Engine. '
+linktitle: Best Practices
-linktitle: Best practices
+title: Best Practices with Script Events
-title: Script events best practices
+description: Learn best practices when using script events in Open 3D Engine.
 weight: 400
 ---

-The following are some best practices for using script events.
+The following are some best practices for using script events in Open 3D Engine (O3DE).

 ## Ensure Entities are Activated Before Events are Sent